Honorary patron: Polish Equestrian Association

 The details of his death are shrouded in mystery.
 There are authors who claim that he died at the hands of communist partisans.
 The murder could be related to the fact that he was an Home Army officer and treasurer of the Bażant district.
 According to many sources, he supplied partisan units with food and horses.
 He received airdrops from England.

-In the village of Adamowizna near Grodzisk Mazowiecki there is 'K' street.
-Szoslanda'.
+In the village of Adamowizna near Grodzisk Mazowiecki there is a street 'K. Szoslanda'.

 source: https://olimpijski.pl/olimpijczycy/kazimierz-szosland/